 - Determining root causes of failures, issues, and defects in near-real-time.

 - Generating coupons at the point of sale based on the customer’s buying habits.

 - Detecting fraudulent behavior before it affects your organization.

 Big data is a broad, rapidly evolving topic.
-While it is not well-suited for all types of computing, many organizations are turning to big data for certain types of workloads and using it to supplement their existing analysis and business tools.
-Big data systems are uniquely suited for surfacing difficult-to-detect patterns and providing insight into behaviors that are impossible to find through conventional means.
-By correctly implementing systems that deal with big data, organizations can gain incredible value from data that is already available.
+While it is not well-suited for all types of computing, many organizations are turning to that for certain types of workloads and using it to supplement their existing analysis and business tools.
+This is a systems are uniquely suited for surfacing difficult-to-detect patterns and providing insight into behaviors that are impossible to find through conventional means.
+By correctly implementing systems that deal, organizations can gain incredible value from data that is already available.